-The 15-year fixed refi average rate is now 4.13 percent, up 1 basis points since the same time last week.
+The average for a 15-year refi is currently running at 4.14 percent, up 10 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $746 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $747 per $100,000 borrowed.
+That’s clearly much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 4.07 percent, up 1 basis point from a week ago.
+The average rate for a 10-year fixed-refinance loan is 4.10 percent, up 11 basis points over the last seven days.